 It is important that this handbook accompanies the Motorhome so that any future owner has the benefit of the relevant information.
-Your Motorhome is designed to give many years of use.
-Regular maintenance is however necessary to ensure trouble free service.
+Your Motorhome is designed to give many years of use as a leisure purpose vehicle.
+Regular maintenance however will not only ensure trouble free service but will also enhance your vehicles value.